Comparison of rugby league and rugby union

-The team sports rugby union and rugby league have shared origins and thus many similarities.
+The team sports rugby union and rugby league share origins and thus have many similarities.

-Initially, following the 1895 split in rugby football, rugby union and rugby league differed in administration only.
-Soon, however, the rules of rugby league were modified, resulting in two distinctly different forms of rugby.
+Initially, following an 1895 split in rugby football, rugby union and rugby league differed in administration only.
+Soon, the rules of rugby league were modified, resulting in two distinct forms of rugby.

 After 100 years, in 1995 rugby union joined rugby league and most other forms of football as an openly professional sport.

-The inherent similarities between rugby union and rugby league have at times led to the possibility of a merger of the two variants and experimental hybrid games have been played that use a mix of the two sports' rules.
+The inherent similarities between rugby union and rugby league have at times led to the speculation about a merger of the two variants and experimental hybrid games have been played that use a mix of the two sports' rules.

 History

 Rugby union was originally referred to as rugby football.
 During the early development of rugby football different schools used different rules, on many occasions agreeing upon them shortly before commencement of the game.
 In 1871, English clubs met to form the Rugby Football Union (RFU).
 Rugby football spread to Australia and New Zealand, with games being played in the early-to-mid-nineteenth century.

 In 1892, charges of professionalism were laid against Yorkshire clubs after they compensated players for missing work.
 A proposal to pay players up to six shillings when they missed work because of match commitments was voted down by the RFU.
 On 27 August 1895, prominent Lancashire clubs declared that they would support their Yorkshire colleagues in their proposal to form a professional organization and the Northern Rugby Football Union, usually called the Northern Union (NU), was formed.
 The rugby union authorities issued sanctions against clubs, players and officials involved in the offshoot group, including amateurs who played with or against Northern Union sides.
+The RFU also banned any player that played rugby league from playing rugby union that lasted until 1995.
 After the schism the separate codes were named "rugby union" for the RFU code and "rugby league" for the NU code.

 In 1906, All Black George William Smith joined with Albert Henry Baskerville to form a team of professional rugby players.
-George Smith cabled a friend in Sydney and three professional matches were arranged between a New South Wales rugby team before continuing onto the UK.
+George Smith cabled a friend in Sydney and three professional matches were arranged between a New South Wales rugby team before continuing on to the UK.
 This game was played under the rugby union laws and it was not until the team, nicknamed the All Golds, arrived in Leeds that they learnt the new Northern Union laws.
 Meanwhile, in Sydney a meeting was organised to look at forming a professional rugby competition in Australia.
 The meeting resolved that a "New South Wales Rugby Football League" (NSWRFL) should be formed, to play the Northern Union rules.
 The first season of the NSWRFL competition was played in 1908, and has continued to be played every year since.